wdi-sf-july/tictactoe_js/README.md

 2. Before you even start working with javascript, construct the gameboard.
 The gameboard page should include the 3x3 grid, and at minimum a reset button.
 Using `id` and `class` on clickable elements will help you wire this up in javascript afterwards.
 3. Javascript portion will be next
 	* Locate the element first to use it within your app.
 Think about using `document.getElementById` or `document.getElementsByClassName` to locate your target elements.
 Try this in your console to make sure your selection works.
-	* After finding the elements, start writing logic to use the `onClick` function against those elements.
+	* After finding the elements, start writing logic to use the `onclick` function against those elements.
 	* You will also need a variable to keep track of moves.
 As this will be used to indicate whether or not to draw an `X` or an `O`

 ##Bonus